jamie2210/C1_MS2_DCG/README.md

 11. I want the word to be revealed if I don’t guess it.

 ##### Quiz
-12. I want to see the timer.
+12. I want to know how time is left to answer the question.
 13. I want to know which answer is correct if answered incorrectly.
 14. I want to know the answer if I run out of time.
 15. I want to see my score at the end.